biolab/scorange-hugo/content/blog/AML_identification.md

 In order to study diseases such as leukaemia on cell populations level, we first need to characterise a healthy bone marrow cell population.
 So in this blog we set out to do just that.

-The data from<a href= “https://www.sciencedirect.com/science/article/pii/S0092867419300947”> Galen  <i> et al.</i>(Cell, 2019)</a> in available in the GEO database under the accession number <a href= “https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE116256”>GSE116256</a>.
-We will be using the data from only one healthy patient <a href= “https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM3588000”> BM4 </a> and its <a href= https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM3588001> annotation file </a> since this is by far the biggest nonenriched sample from a healthy individual in this dataset.
+The data from<a href= “https://www.sciencedirect.com/science/article/pii/S0092867419300947”> Galen  <i> et al.</i>(Cell, 2019)</a> is available in the GEO database under the accession number <a href= “https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE116256”>GSE116256</a>.
+We will be using the data from only one healthy person <a href= “https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM3588000”> BM4 </a> and its <a href= https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM3588001> annotation file </a> since this is by far the biggest nonenriched sample from a healthy individual in this dataset.
 \
 \
 {{% figure src="/blog_img/2019-06-06/workflow_partial1.PNG" width="40%" height="40%" %}}